atom/atom/docs/your-first-package.md

 "activationEvents": ["ascii-art:convert"],
 ```

-Now reload window `ctrl-alt-cmd-l` and use the command panel to trigger the
+First, run reload the window by running the command `window:reload`.
+Now when
-`ascii-art:convert` command.
-It will uppercase any text you have selected.
+you run the `ascii-art:convert` command it will output 'Hello, World!'

 ## Add A Key Binding